Infineon/mtb-example-btstack-freertos-cts-server/README.md

 Install a terminal emulator if you don't have one.
 Instructions in this document use [Tera Term](https://teratermproject.github.io/index-en.html).

+This example requires no additional software or tools.

 ## Using the code example

 ### Create the project